MATH-4939-York-University/Course-sandbox/README.md

   - Clone repo to each personal computer
   - setup individual directories - and push back
   - create milestones in GitHub, decide on dates
-  - assign someone to be responsible for overall organization -- this should rotate create Issues for tasks
+  - assign someone to be responsible for overall organization and keeping things on track -- this should rotate
 - Who: Accountable: [Always one person accountable]  Responsible: [and one person responsible] Resource:
 - Deadline:
 - Progress: